platformsh/platformsh-docs/docs/src/gettingstarted/developing/local-development/connect-services.md

 2. **Export environment variables**

     Platform.sh utilizes environment variables called Relationships within the application container.
 These store the credentials needed to connect to individual services.
-In order to connect with them remotely using the SSH tunnel you will need to mimic the same environment variables locally.
+In order to connect with them remotely using the SSH tunnel you need to mimic the same environment variables locally.

     ```bash
     export PLATFORM_RELATIONSHIPS="$(platform tunnel:info --encode)"